 Although an early prototype was approved by ClearChannel, they later rejected all of our top designs, as did several other big billboard owners.
 We finally found a vendor with an appropriate location and a willingness to challenge the status quo.

-The winning design that was accepted was the “Got Dignity” design featuring provocative photos by Max Tromby (http://mprophetphoto.blogspot.com).
+The winning design that was accepted was the “Got Dignity” design featuring provocative photos by Max Tromby (https://mprophetphoto.blogspot.com).

 The location is Schuylkill Expressway N/O Hartranft (Lat: 39.91347, Long: -75.19207).
 It is in rotation for 8 weeks on an 48′ x 14′ electronic billboard.
 I’ll post live photos as soon as I can escape the snow.